kirillsemyonkin/ctf-grsu-new-year-2024/web/headers-150/README.md

 X-XSS-Protection: 1; mode=block
 ```

 In the headers there is `Authorization`.
-This header allows the client to pass to the server the
+This header allows the client to pass the server the
 credentials for authorization.
 Having this header sent by a server does not make sense.

 Since this is a Basic Auth with a token that looks like `ey...J9.ey...J9....`, this is probably JWT.